 - Pita Chips

-It’s also a great alternative to traditional sandwich spread like mustard or mayonnaise and can be used to add flavor to sandwiches and wraps along with a boost of nutrients!
+It’s also a great alternative to traditional sandwich spreads like mustard or mayonnaise and can be used to add flavor to sandwiches and wraps while also adding a boost of nutrients!

 Common Questions About This White Bean Dip Recipe